ColemanGariety/feldman-app/README.md

 - [x] an open source alternative to garritan instruments for playback.
 MIDIjs seems to have a bunch of options (http://galacticmilk.com/midi-js/) - abc.js looks interesting (https://github.com/paulrosen/abcjs) - blog post on midi/browser problems (http://abcnotation.com/blog/2013/04/10/the-problem-with-midi/) NOTE: we can use Apple's built-in synth via SimpleSynth for now!
 - [ ] Run SimpleSynth or alternative as a background process when the app launches and end it when feldman quits
 - [ ] setup Gulp to compile JSX files with gulp-nodemon and gulp-react

+All SimpleSynth does is pair soundfonts with the MIDI data that it receives from Feldman's MIDIPlayer instance.

+My suggestion is that we compile it with emscripten so that it runs at the node level of the app (that is, not within Electron, but still in Feldman).
+It'll be fast and self-contained; no extra processes, etc.